dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/workable.md

 ### Source `workable_source`

-This function loads data from default and "candidates" endpoints.
-Most endpoints in the workable verified source lack the 'updated_at' key, necessitating data loading in 'replace' mode.
-However, 'candidates' endpoints allow incremental 'merge' mode loading.
+This function loads data from the default and "candidates" endpoints.
+Most endpoints in the workable, verified source lack the 'updated_at' key, necessitating data loading in 'replace' mode.
+However, the 'candidates' endpoints allow incremental 'merge' mode loading.

 ```python
 @dlt.source(name="workable")